 Occasionally caught off the Washington coast by commercial harvesters using otter-trawls and longline gear.
-They are occasionally caught by recreational harvesters within Puget Sound and off the Washington coast.
+Pacific sanddab are frequently caught by recreational anglers within Puget Sound and off the Washington coast.
 Popular for use as live bait by lingcod and halibut anglers.

 Description and Range

 A left-eyed flatfish with an elongate to oval body shape.
 The eyed side is dull light brown, mottled with brown or black and sometimes yellow or orange, while the blind side is off-white to tan.
 The caudal fin is truncated or slightly rounded.
 This species has a lateral line that is nearly straight and lacks an accessory dorsal branch.
 The mouth is medium-sized with the maxillary extending below the anterior part of the lower eye.
 Pacific sanddab have large eyes with a pronounced bony ridge that runs between them.
 This species lacks an anal spine.
 Positive identification of Pacific sanddab, gulf sanddab, speckled sanddab, and longfin sanddab require gill raker and lateral line scale counts.
 Pacific sanddab have 12 to 16 gill rakers on the lower limb of the first gill arch and 61 to 70 scales along the lateral line.